Have you ever looked at your wardrobe and wondered where do these clothes come from, how are they made, and where will they go once their use is over.

 Hemp fiber can be spun to different degrees to produce fabric resembling in texture similar to silk.
 Clothes made with Hemp fabric are also anti-bacterial, UV-resistant, and more breathable than traditional fabrics.

-Cons: As hemp cultivation is banned in many parts of the world hence it be a little expensive.
+Cons: As hemp cultivation is banned in many parts of the world hence it is a little expensive.

 Linen is a natural fiber from the flax plant, which can be grown in areas that are difficult for cultivation.
 The plants do not require fertilizers and are also used for making oil.